Skip to content

 2. And every time you click the “Sign Up” button, you get Unhandled Promise Rejection: Error: This operation is not supported in the environment the application is running on. "location.protocol" must be http, https, or chrome-extension and web storage must be enabled.

-This error occurs likely because you are blocking all cookies in Safari's security settings, but Firebase Auth requires the cookie to record whether the user is logged in.
+This error likely occurs because you are blocking all cookies in Safari’s security settings, but Firebase Auth requires the cookie to record whether the user is logged in.
 To fix it:

 1. Go to Safari Preferences > Privacy